jgruber/tmos-cloudinit/README.md

   "status": "COMPLETE"
 }
 ```

+The `phone_home_cli` will only be called if the module runs succesfully, to the degree the provisioning can be synchronized.
+The `phone_home_cli` command execution allows for OpenStack Heat and AWS CFT type wait condition resources to be use with their auto generated curl CLI notifications.

 In addition to the delcared elements, this module also supports `cloud-config` delcarations for `ssh_authorized_keys`.
 Any declared keys will be authorized for the TMOS root account.